 Black women in the U.S. face disproportionate maternal health risks, which may be a result of insufficient psychological support during childbirth.
 Researchers assessed 274 mothers' perceived support for Basic Psychological Needs (autonomy, competence, and relatedness) during childbirth.
-Among the 274 mothers (234 White, 40 Black), relatedness satisfaction was significantly predicted by race, even after controlling for other demographic factors, showing lack of warmth and empathy from providers may contribute to racial disparities in childbirth.
+Among the 274

-POSTER 16FUNCTIONAL CONNECTIVITY OF THE INSULA-AMYGDALA RELATED TO PARENTING IN EARLY CHILDHOOD
+FUNCTIONAL CONNECTIVITY OF THE INSULA-AMYGDALA RELATED TO PARENTING IN EARLY CHILDHOOD